Middle East startups warned that AI obsession can damage growth prospects

 “We rarely hear talk of human intelligence in today’s tech-led business world.
 But the combination of problem-solving skills, emotional intelligence, and adaptability are vitally important to startup development.”

-Research by PWC shows that AI’s contribution to the Middle East economy is expected to grow annually between 20-34% to reach US$320 billion by 2030.
+Research by PWC shows that AI’s contribution to the Middle East economy is expected to grow annually between 20-34 per cent to reach $320 billion by 2030.

-“Everyone is looking for the next revolutionary solution,” says Makhat, who co-founded Scalo Technologies following 15 years of top level experience in telecommunications, mining, information technology, and asset management in banking and real estate.

 “Who can guarantee which of today’s brilliant ideas will become a long-term success?
 Relying solely on cutting-edge AI technology can be risky.
 Unproven algorithms or poorly understood models may damage reputation and business viability.”

-Makhat adds: “By tailoring services to the unique needs of the region, and by prioritizing customer experience and localization, Middle East startups can navigate the tech landscape more effectively, making sure their growth is stable and sustainable.”
+Makhat adds: “By tailoring services to the unique needs of the region, and by prioritising customer experience and localisation, Middle East startups can navigate the tech landscape more effectively, making sure their growth is stable and sustainable.”